Soulja Boy discography

 The discography of Soulja Boy, an American rapper and producer, consists of ten studio albums, three compilation albums, 71 mixtapes, 14 extended plays (EPs), 55 singles (including 19 as a featured artist), and 38 music videos.

-After releasing his first mixtape, Unsigned & Still Major: Da Album Before da Album, Soulja Boy released his major-label debut souljaboytellem.com in 2007; it included the hit single "Crank That (Soulja Boy)".
+After releasing his first mixtape, Unsigned & Still Major: Da Album Before da Album (late 2006), Soulja Boy released his major-label debut souljaboytellem.com in late 2007; it included the hit single "Crank That (Soulja Boy)".
 The same year, he was granted his own imprint label, Stacks on Deck Entertainment.
 In 2008, he released his second studio album, iSouljaBoyTellem; the album produced the top ten Billboard Hot 100 single "Kiss Me Thru the Phone".
 In 2010, he released his third studio album, The DeAndre Way; which included the singles "Pretty Boy Swag", "Blowing Me Kisses", and "Speakers Going Hammer".